Below you will find the most frequently asked questions we receive here at Golden Retriever Rescue Inc.

 Where does GRR rehome dogs?

-GRR rehomes dogs in NSW, ACT and VIC.
-We rarely rehome in other states due to lack of resources to maintain our rehoming procedures.
-We
+GRR only rehomes dogs in NSW, the ACT and VIC.
+Very rarely do we rehome in other states due to lack of resources to maintain our rehoming procedures.

 What is the purchase price of a dog?